 -Patients should not post their personal financial information, such as that found within your surgical contract paperwork, on the world wide web.
 This is for your safety and privacy.

 These are all real examples of situations that have actually occurred; our guidelines are about safety, not censorship.
 Again, nowhere in our policy does it say patients cannot share their personal experiences with others, and that is not what our guidelines convey (and never has been).
-Of course your medical information is yours to do with what you wish, but we use social media as a tool to augment our in-person care, not as a replacement, and your safety is important to us.
+Of course your medical information is yours to do with what you wish, but we use social media as a tool to augment our care, not as a replacement, and your safety is important to us.
 We merely request that our patients help us to help them by using best judgment regarding sensitive communications at all times.
 While we recognize patients and non-patients alike desire ease of communication with our staff, we must always be cognizant of not trading communication quantity for quality.
 As such, please be sure to call and/or contact us directly with your needs and be mindful of the personal data you share with the global internet audience.

 I STILL HAVE QUESTIONS.
 WHAT SHOULD I DO?